markstrefford/Apocalypse/VFX_Photo_Style_Transfer/README.md

 # Deep Photo Transfer for VFX

+### Context
-This code aims to improve on the work of Fujun Luan, Sylvain Paris, Eli Shechtman and Kavita Bala in their paper "Deep Phot Style Transfer" (https://arxiv.org/abs/1703.07511).
+This code aims to improve on the work of Fujun Luan, Sylvain Paris, Eli Shechtman and Kavita Bala in their paper "Deep Photo Style Transfer" (https://arxiv.org/abs/1703.07511).
 The code works well on the provided examples, but I have identified issues transering style between somewhat dissimilar images.

 For example, with the following images: